Definitions of Common Terms

 ACCEPTED INTO THE PROGRAM: A Barry University’s admission status which signifies that the prospective student has met the enrollment requirements for the specific program (major) of their choice.

 ACCEPTANCE LETER: Letters issued by Barry University after the review of submitted credentials, offering applicants the opportunity to enroll in the class for the next school year.
-Final acceptance depends on the submission of a final official transcript that exhibits an academic performance matching with that showed at the time the original application materials were submitted.
+Final acceptance depends on the submission of a final official transcripts that exhibits an academic performance matching with that showed at the time the original application materials were submitted.

 ADMISSION PROCESS: The series of actions through which admission counselors review applications, make decisions regarding acceptance or denial, and notify applicants of acceptance or denial for admission.